 * Prior six transmembrane epithelial antigen of the prostate 1 (STEAP1)-targeted therapy.

-* Any anticancer therapy, immunotherapy, or investigational agent within 4 weeks prior to the first dose of study treatment, not including androgen suppression therapy.
+* Any anticancer therapy, immunotherapy, or investigational agent within 4 weeks prior to the first dose of study treatment, not including androgen suppression therapy (eg, luteinizing hormone-releasing hormone/gonadotropin-releasing hormone [LHRH/GnRH] analogue [agonist/antagonist]).

-* Prior Prostate-Specific Membrane Antigen (PSMA) radioligand therapy (RLT) within 2 months of the first dose of study treatment unless participants received < 2 cycles of therapy.
-Participants who received 1 cycle of PSMA RLT within 35 days prior to the first dose of study treatment are also excluded.
+* Prior Prostate-Specific Membrane Antigen (PSMA) radioligand therapy (RLT) within 3 months of the first dose of study treatment unless participants received < 2 cycles of therapy.

-* Participants who started a bisphosphonate or denosumab regimen within 4 weeks prior to the first dose of study treatment.
+* Treatment with live and live-attenuated vaccines within 4 weeks before the first dose of study treatment.

 Disease Related:

-* Unresolved toxicities from prior anti-tumor therapy with CTCAE version 5.0 events grade above 1 or baseline, with the exception of alopecia or toxicities that are stable and well controlled AND there is an agreement to allow inclusion by both the investigator and the sponsor.
+* Unresolved toxicities from prior anti-tumor therapy not having resolved to CTCAE version 5.0 events grade above 1 or baseline, with the exception of alopecia or toxicities that are stable and well controlled AND there is an agreement to allow inclusion by both the investigator and the sponsor.

 Study Plan